mschabhuettl/arma3-hc-docker/README.md

 - ⚙️ **Fully Configurable**: Customize using environment variables.
 - 🔄 **Automatic Updates**: Auto-install and update server files and mods.
 - 🔁 **Resilient Client Reconnects**: Built-in retry mechanism for reconnects.
+- 📂 **Persistent Data Storage**: Uses Docker volumes to store configuration and logs persistently.
+- 🛠️ **Separate Dockerfiles for Flexibility**: Different Dockerfiles for the updater and clients for better management.
+- 🤖 **Automated Mod Handling**: Automatically handles downloading and updating of mods.

 ---